Saihex/creation_wiki_pages/The4Tris/logic/Brain_Crystal.md

 Brain Crystal Robot *(abbreviated as BCR)* is a robot body made for Brain Crystal so they actually have a body.
 The material of the body is a [DeltaTungstate-A1](#deltatungstate-a1) with [BCR Nerve Fiber](#bcr-nerve-fiber) in it.
 The BCR Nerve Fiber controls the metal elasticity as well provides senses same as skin on human.
 Capability of design allow Brain Crystal Robots to control their skin elasticity meaning despite looks hard and sharp on edges it can be soft as a fabric and can deform like one.
 It also contracts the metal like a muscle.

-In the real world *(The 4Tris real world)*, BCR does not exists and only Brain Crystals.
+In [The 4Tris Real Life](../Dimensions/real_life), BCR does not exists and only Brain Crystals.
 BCR existence is only in Lan's simulation.

 ### Joints
-Brain Crystal Robot body parts that is the arms, legs, torso, and head.
-Is modular and detachable.
+Brain Crystal Robot body parts specifically arms, legs, torso, and head are modular and detachable.
 The body parts are connected and held by a Hexatom Grip System where a block of specific Hexatom alloy is the holder, by having current through the block it will become sort of a liquid but will hold strong to whatever object that got into it.
 By applying voltage difference on the sides, the block will rotate objects accordingly which allows the smooth and flexible movement of the arms to the torso.
 While it holds strong without any input, complete lost of power through it will make it lose grip over the rotation of the object, still holding strong but the object will rotate around without any resistance.

-Data and power connection is simply done by using Hexatom peer to peer data-power share where 2 specific Hexatom is placed near with each other and they will act as a wireless connection to share power and signals.
+Data and power connection is simply done by using Hexatom peer to peer data-power share where two specific Hexatom is placed near with each other and they will act as a wireless connection to share power and signals.
 They're placed so close that even if you have the right Hexatom it will need to open their torso to actually hijack their body joint connection.
+Besides, the crystal will not accept other connections unless one of the pair completely lost power.

 ### Head
 The Brain Crystal is located inside the head within a vessel where millions of nano cables connects to the crystal used to send and receive signals.
 There is also 2 large cables connected to the crystal used for power connection.